 While the seasons here in Texas may not be as dramatic as in some areas, changes do occur that can set off seasonal allergies.
 When pollen and mold take to the air and get into your respiratory tract — especially during the spring and fall months — you may find yourself struggling to breathe well.

-At Houston Sinus Surgery in Houston, Cecil Yeung, MD, and our teamwork diligently to help patients overcome a wide range of problems that can lead to breathing issues, with seasonal allergies often leading the charge.
+At Houston Sinus Surgery in Houston, Cecil Yeung, MD and Marcus Hershey, MD work diligently to help patients overcome a wide range of problems that can lead to breathing issues, with seasonal allergies often leading the charge.

 With fall right around the corner, here are a few tips that can help you weather the change so you can breathe easier.